Standing Up a Data Science Group

 Does it Matter What Kind of Data Scientists we Hire?

 Different organizations have very different data science requirements.
-The differences have several dimensions.
+The differences have several dimensions and data science consulting can help identify these.

 Problem types.
 What mixture of classification, prediction, and optimization problems does the organization face or expect?
 Few, if any, data scientists are expert in every modeling technique.
 The team’s data scientists should have a mix of skills that mirror the types of problems the organization faces.